 Dredging operations at the Murray Mouth commenced on 9 January 2015 to maintain connectivity (exchange of water) between the Coorong and the Southern Ocean.
 Dredges are operating in the Tauwitchere and Goolwa Channels.
-At 24 July 2016, approximately 1 469 800 cubic metres of sand had been removed.
+At 31 July 2016, approximately 1 507 000 cubic metres of sand had been removed.
+The dredging operations combined with recent significant barrage releases have improved conditions at the Murray Mouth.